GKM sheaves and nonorientable surface group representations: Introduction

+\end{thm} Moreover, we obtain an explicit description of the cup product structure on $H_{SU(3)}^*(Hom(\pi, SU(3)))$.
 The formula (\ref{gnonpabprb}) for the Poincar\'e series was conjectured by Ho and Liu \cite{ho2008msf} and later proven by the author \cite{baird2009antiperfection} using the Morse theory of the Yang-Mills functional, but this approach concealed the cup product structure.
-On the other hand, GKM-theory respects the cup product structure so by combining GKM methods with the previously obtained formula (\ref{gnonpabprb}) we are able to prove Theorem \ref{firstone}.
-We predict that further application of Yang-Mills theory will establish the following.
+Because GKM-theory respects the cup product structure we are able to prove Theorem \ref{firstone} by combining GKM methods with the previously obtained formula (\ref{gnonpabprb}).

-\begin{conj} Equivariant formality holds for compact, connected Lie groups $K$ whose simple summands have rank $\leq$ 2.
-This includes in particular types $B_2$ and $G_2$. \end{conj}
+In an earlier draft of this paper we claimed to show that the conjecture fails for $K=SU(5)$ when $\Sigma$ is a Klein bottle.
+This claim relied on computer calculations that are now in doubt, so the claim has been withdrawn.
+We are currently only able to prove that equivariantly formality does not generally hold for the wider class of representation varieties $\Rp{c}{g}{K}$ defined in \S \ref{rpvarforpsfut} (see \S \ref{typea3} and \S \ref{aorecdulrocedj}).

-Now we outline the strategy.
-Recall that if $T \subset K$ is a maximal torus and $W = N(T)/T$ the Weyl group, then for any $T$-space $X$, there is a canonical isomorphism so to a great extent the study of connect compact groups actions reduces to torus actions.
+We briefly outline the strategy.
+Recall that if $T \subset K$ is a maximal torus and $W = N(T)/T$ the Weyl group, then for any $T$-space $X$, there is a canonical isomorphism so to a great extent the study of connected compact groups actions reduces to torus actions.

+Let $R := Hom(\pi, K)$.
 Because $T$ is maximal abelian in $K$ it follows easily that The codimension one tori in $T$ that occur as stabilizer groups of the torus action are precisely the root hypertori of $T$ in $K$.
 Thus if we let $\Delta_+$ denote the set of positive roots of $K$, we have